DocchiAndroid/Docchi/README.md

    * User can create a post
 * Profile Screen
    * User can view their own posts
+* Profile Detail Screen
+   * User can view profile details by clicking on profile picture.
 * Settings Screen
    * User can change their personal information
    * User can view help screen